noahswa/TBD-To-be-detected/README.md

 ### Grad-CAM + MediaPipe Verification Video

 - Script: `demo_video_resnet50_baseline_gradcam.py`
-- Purpose: render a Grad-CAM video where the heatmap is overlaid on the **full original image** at its native resolution and MediaPipe face/hand detections (plus a `Phone?` heuristic box for the phone classes `c1`–`c4`) are drawn on top as an independent visual ground-truth layer.
-When the Grad-CAM hot region aligns with a detected hand, face, or phone box, that is a visual confirmation that the model is attending to the right region; when it does not, the frame is a failure case worth investigating.
+- Purpose: create a Grad-CAM video where the heatmap is overlaid on the full original image at its native resolution.
+MediaPipe face and hand detections, along with a Phone? heuristic box for the phone classes c1 to c4, are displayed as a separate visual ground-truth layer.
+When the Grad-CAM hot region aligns with a detected hand, face, or phone box, it confirms that the model is focusing on the correct area.
+When it does not align, the frame is a failure case that requires further investigation.
 - Layout: same left-image / right-panel layout as the standard demo video, with the new detection overlays rendered directly on the image.
 - Default checkpoint: `outputs/resnet50_baseline/best_resnet50.pt`